symmy596/Polypy/README.md

    - Generate a plot of the total number of species in bins perpendicular to a specified direction.
    - Generate a plot of the total number of species in cuboids parallel to a specified direction.
-   - Detertmine the total number of species within a specific area of the system.

 2. **Method calculate the charge density from the number density.**